Info¶

 Segment Purposes¶

-: resources used by the program - icons, images, arbitray binary data.bss
+.text/.code: program instructions in binary state, entry point of program.data/.idata: initialized data.rsrc: resources used by the program - icons, images, arbitray binary data.bss: uninitialized data

 Math¶